kklash/ekliptic/README.md

 ### Other Performance Notes

 - We have [a special implementation which checks for Jacobi point validity without costly affine conversion.](./is_on_curve.go)
 - Golang's `big.Int` has some operations which are more costly than others.
-For example, doing `n.Exp(n, two, P)` is more costly than doing `n.Mul(n, n); mod(n)`.
+For example, doing `n.Exp(n, two, P)` is more costly than doing `n.Mul(n, n); modCoordinate(n)`.
 This holds for squaring and cubing, but exponents beyond 3 require `.Exp` for the best performance.

 ### Thanks!